-Digital Modernization and Adoption Plan Description D-MAP section Description SME Business and Technology Current State Analyses Key business information (e.g., sector, corporate structure, operations, value proposition, etc.) Overview of the SME's current business strengths, weaknesses. opportunities and threats SME's external issues (market, competition, business model) and future key business goals Key IS/IT information (infrastructure, applications, security and privacy compliance practices, technology staff and partners, integration between exiting IS and IT solutions, etc.) and how current technologies are efficient at helping the business deliver value to the SME clients and to the SME itself Digital Adoption Analysis and Recommendations A digital strategy with a minimum of three potential digital/technology solutions and their business benefits.
-Provide technology options analysis and align prioritized digital solutions to the benefits it will bring to the SME Implementation Roadmap Key elements to implement the recommended options including timelines, dependencies, costs to acquire the technology. etc. Capacity Skills requirements and competencies for SMEs to implement solutions, key digital solutions characteristics like financial requirements, implementation complexity, change management, etc. Return on Investment (ROI) A review of possible ROI should technologies be adopted.
+Required Sections Digital Adoption Plan (Standard DMAP report) System Selection Project SME Business and Technology Current State Analyses Key business information (e.g., sector, corporate structure, operations, value proposition, etc.) Overview of the SME's current business strengths, weaknesses. opportunities and threats (SWOT) SME's external issues (market, competition, business model) and future Brief overview of the following: • Key business information • Key IS/IT information • SWOT analysis • SME external issues The level of detail required is much less than that required for a standard DMAP key business goals Key IS/IT information (infrastructure, applications, security and privacy compliance practices, technology staff and partners, integration between exiting IS and IT solutions, etc.) and how current technologies are efficient at helping the business deliver value to the SME clients and to the SME itself report.
+Digital Adoption Analysis and Recommendations A digital strategy with a minimum of three potential digital/technology solutions and their business benefits.
+Provide technology options analysis and align prioritized digital solutions to the benefits it will bring to the SME Discussion of existing processes and pain point(s) that are the focus of the system selection project.
+Identify firm's functional requirements.
+Identify vendors (ideally three, if possible) with solutions that meet some or all the client's functional requirements.
+Analysis and discussion of vendor solutions for best fit.
+Implementation Roadmap Key elements to implement the recommended options including timelines, dependencies, costs to acquire the technology. etc. Key elements to implement the vendor solutions including timelines, dependencies, costs to acquire the technology. etc. Capacity Skills requirements and competencies for SME to implement solutions, key digital solutions characteristics like financial requirements, implementation complexity, change management, etc. Skills requirements and competencies for SME to implement vendor solutions, key digital solutions characteristics like financial requirements, implementation complexity, change management, etc. Return on Investment (ROI) A review of possible ROI should technologies be adopted.
+Estimate of ROI associated with vendor solution(s).
+Can be limited to one vendor solution, if a clearly preferred vendor has been identified.